yellowcowantidote/pbpl204/README.md

 1. `center_smoother_rv_revised.ipynb` and `center_smoother_sd_revised.ipynb`
    These notebooks identify the employment centers in the San Diego and Riverside metropolitan areas at the tract level.
 They write out the data to GeoJSON files that are placed in the data folder.

-2. `SDCounty.ipynb` and `RVCounty.ipynb`
+2. `SDCounty.ipynb` and `RIVCounty.ipynb`

    These notebooks utilize the GeoJSON files created in the last step to generate interactive visualizations displaying total employment of each center as well as the ability to create visualizations of each NAICS code with its corresponding Location Quotient from the `pf.graph_codes` function.

 ## Results:

 After running all the notebooks, we're left with a set of polygons that define regional employment centers in both Riverside and San Diego.
-As previously stated, RVCounty.ipynb and SDCounty.ipynb have interactive maps displaying these centers and the ability to display by NAICS code.
+As previously stated, `RIVCounty.ipynb` and `SDCounty.ipynb` have interactive maps displaying these centers and the ability to display by NAICS code.

 ### San Diego